jm0714/hyperion/README.md

 **Screenshots**
 <a name="Screenshots"></a>

-Here's are screenshots of the Fae Paths - Spell List web page in action:
+Here are screenshots of the Fae Paths - Spell List web page in action:

 ![Spell Details](screenshots/gitscr.jpg)
 ![Spell Details](screenshots/gitscr2.jpg)